karollynecosta/aws_solutions_architect-associate/README.md

 			You need to plan capacity beforehand
-			Pay for privisioned Read Capacity Units(RCU) & Write Capacity Unitis (WCU) Possibility to add auto-scaling mode for RCU & WCU
+			Pay for privisioned Read Capacity Units(RCU) & Write Capacity Unitis (WCU) Possibility to add auto-scaling mode for RCU & WCU Encrease performance: Use partition keys with high-cardinality attributes, which have a large number of distinct values for each item.

 		On-Demand Mode:
 			Read/writes automatically scale up/down with your workloads